Homemade Pizookies AKA Pizza Cookies

-- Bake until the middle looks set and you smell the amazing aroma of chocolate chip cookies.
+- Bake until the middle is almost set and you smell the amazing aroma of chocolate chip cookies.
 Underbaking slightly makes a moist and gooey center!

 - Allow your pizza cookie to cool slightly before topping with a scoop of ice cream and toppings.
 You’re not limited to vanilla, so use the ice cream flavor and toppings that appeal to you.

 - Serve warm, but with caution so nobody gets burned.
-Typing a towel around the handle might be warranted if you’re concerned about someone grabbing a hot handle.
+Wrapping a towel around the handle might be warranted if you’re concerned about someone grabbing a hot handle.

 - PRO-Tip: shake up the recipe by adding nuts, other flavors of chips, toffee bits, etc.

 The times will vary depending on the size of your skillets.
 As soon as the edges look crisp and the center looks almost set, they’re done.
 Of course, all ovens bake a little differently, but here are some guidelines:

 Any of these can be used as a Pizookie Pan (all affiliate links):

 - Chocolate Chip Cookie Ice Cream Cake from Life Love and Sugar